Jahia/npm-create-module/README.md

-# NPM Module template create-module
+# NPM Module template create-module project

-This project provides an NPM/NPX starter project template to quickly get up and running to create Jahia NPM template sets
+This project provides an NPM/NPX starter project template to quickly get up and running to create Jahia NPM modules

 ## Usage

-    npx @jahia/create-module@latest my-template-name my-template-type
+    npx @jahia/create-module@latest my-module-name my-module-type

-where `my-template-name` can be anything you want to call your project and `my-template-type`is jsx or handlebars
+where `my-module-name` can be anything you want to call your project and `my-module-type`is jsx or handlebars